iamshubham202002/Effective-Searching/README.md

 System also calculates the time taken by the search algorithm.

 ## DEVELOPMENT:
-The whole project is initially done on eclipse platform(C/C++ perspective)-> in repo [MiniDataBase](https://github.com/msdeep14/MiniDataBase)
+The whole project is initially done on eclipse platform(C/C++ perspective)-> i

-Further modifications are done on Ubuntu System, [Atom](https://atom.io/) editor.
-Recent project is compiled on MacOS X.
+Further modifications are done on Ubuntu System,

-For execution: Open directory DeepDatabase(branch:master) and on terminal
+For execution: Open directory Effective-Searching(branch:master) and on terminal

 1. Type **make clean** to clean all binary files.

 2. Type **make**, it will compile the project.

-3. Type **./deepdb -u user -p** for running project.
+3. Type **./effectivesearching -u user -p** for running project.
 Password is `pass`

 ## IN DEVELOPMENT:
 For displaying the table contents, you have to select option 5 from menu and the queries supported by it are, do care about syntax, since complete parser is not implemented.